 This would haunt her all her life right up into her 60s when she wanted to go to school and become a lawyer but was still, alas, denied the opportunity because she was a woman.

 “Sarah Grimké’s feminist thought had leaped far ahead of her generation, even her century.
-Seen in the light of twentieth-century feminist theory, her accomplishment is remarkable: she offered the best and most coherent Bible argument for woman’s equality yet written by a woman; she identified and characterized the distinction between sex and gender; she took class and race into consideration; and she tied the subordination of woman both to educational deprivation and sexual oppression.
-She identified men, individually and as a group, as having benefitted from the subordination of woman.
+Seen in the light of twentieth-century feminist theory, her accomplishment is remarkable: she offered the best and most coherent Bible argument for woman’s equality yet written by a woman; she identified and characterized the distinction between sex and gender; she took class and race into consideration; and she tied the subordination of women both to educational deprivation and sexual oppression.
+She identified men, individually and as a group, as having benefitted from the subordination of women.
 Above all, she understood that women must acquire feminist consciousness by conscious effort and that they must practice asserting their rights in order to think more appropriately” (GSSC xix).

 She went on to write about the need for equal educational opportunities for women, the need for equal pay for equal work, the inherent inequality in the institution of marriage, women’s health issues, women’s reproductive rights, sexual freedom, issues of class and race in the women’s movement, suffrage and more.
 She studied and kept up with the work of other feminists of her time and their works and continued to fight to end racism after emancipation.